gozepolat/revolver/README.md

 Revolver allows model components to be:

-* described hierarchically using a \textit{blueprinting approach}
+* described hierarchically using a _blueprinting approach_
-* shared within a model (e.g. cross layer parameter sharing), between models, and across generations in a population by relying on \textit{scopes},
+* shared within a model (e.g. cross layer parameter sharing), between models, and across generations in a population by relying on _scopes_,
 * and modified by search algorithms.

 ## Getting Started